nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 ## Single Responsibility Principle

-Keeping the single responsibility principle in mind, you are going to create a JavaScript module that contains **all** of the API calls.
+Keeping the Single Responsibility Principle in mind, you are going to create a JavaScript module that contains **all** of the API calls.
 This provides flexibility for your application.

 Other components, _in the future_, may need the ability to make their own API calls.
-You're going to eliminate the possibily of duplicate code by making a module whose sole responsibility is to interact with the API.
+You're going to eliminate the possibility of duplicate code by making a module whose sole responsibility is to interact with the API.

 > AnimalManager.js